 If you set up your winter compost pile too early, rodents will know it’s a location of food before winter.
 Many rodents will semi hibernate, or fully hibernate.
 You’ll only encourage them to hang around.
 I made the mistake of having a compost pile in our unheated greenhouse which became a welcome haven for winter mice.

-Indoor & Worm Composting
+Outdoor and Indoor Worm Composting in Winter

 If you have a garage or cooler basement, you could keep a worm bin for indoor vermicomposting.
 I’ve yet to try this, but it’s a very tempting option to allow worms to decompose your winter kitchen scraps.
 Then come spring, you’ll have lots of layers of worm castings for your garden and indoor seedlings.